jcollado/aria-ng/src/aria/tosca.rst

 `tosca` Package
 ===============

-These are standard TOSCA types defined in the specification.
+These are all the standard TOSCA types defined in the `TOSCA Simple Profile v1.0 specification <http://docs.oasis-open.org/tosca/TOSCA-Simple-Profile-YAML/v1.0/csprd02/TOSCA-Simple-Profile-YAML-v1.0-csprd02.html>`__ and the `TOSCA Simple Profile for NFV v1.0 specification <http://docs.oasis-open.org/tosca/tosca-nfv/v1.0/tosca-nfv-v1.0.html>`__.

 You can use these types directly in TOSCA via `type`.

 You can also inherit these classes, in TOSCA via `derived_from`, or directly in Python.

 :mod:`tosca`
 ------------